 God gave us, his human children, enquiring minds.
 We love to think about things, speculate about things, make up theories about things and discuss things.
 This is very good.
 However, since the early days of the church, many of the issues that Christians have debated have been, perhaps, not very important.
 The topics have often been about how God makes his decisions or who will be saved – topics that we cannot know the answer to because God is sovereign.
 He doesn’t make decisions according to rules that we humans can define or even comprehend.
 Nonetheless, debates on these issues have sometimes gone on for centuries and have sometimes become violent.
 Very violent.

 I believe that the devil uses this tendency in humans to distract us from the things that God wants us to focus on.
-We get tied up in discussion of these topics when we should be focused on Jesus’ very clear instructions on what we should be doing.
+We get tied up in discussion of these topics when we should be focussed on Jesus’ very clear commands as to how we should live from day to day.
 We talk and argue amongst ourselves when there are an awful lot of people very close to us who need to hear the words of Jesus and need to be loved and discipled.
 It is particularly evident that many of Christianity’s brightest and best spend much of their time researching and discussing obscure points of theology and doctrine when they could be assisting and guiding the many, many people who need help right now.

 Another test is whether there is disagreement among Christians about the topic.
-If it is an issue that devout sincere Christians disagree about, then it is an issue that God has decided not to clarify, and therefore it probably isn’t that important.
+If it is an issue that devout, sincere, godly Christians disagree about, then it is an issue that God has decided not to clarify, and therefore it probably isn’t that important.

 I often say, when involved in a discussion on some point of theology “I can tell you what the truth is.
 The truth is that we do not know what the truth is.”